-Medical Advisor: A physician selected by the WSCC who provides medical opinion and advice to WSCC employees regarding a worker's personal injury or disease.

-Medical Device: Any equipment, device, or aid used to treat or alleviate the effects of a worker's injury or disease.
+Impairment: "means the condition of having a permanent physical, functional, mental or psychological abnormality or loss, caused by the worker's personal injury or disease" (per 1(1) of the Workers' Compensation provides medical opinion and advice to WSCC employees regarding a worker's personal injury, alleviate the effects of a worker's injury or disease.
 Medical devices includes, but is not limited to, orthopaedic devices, orthosis, prosthesis, hearing aids and batteries, prescription eyeglasses, wheelchairs, elevators, hospital beds, oxygen and oxygen tanks, masks and tubing, and assistive devices to support activities of daily living.

-Orthosis: An artificial or mechanical aid, such as a brace, to support or assist movement of a weak or injured part of the body.
+Medical Advisor: A health care provider selected by the WSCC who support or assist movement of a weak or injured part of the body.